tonaljs/tonal/README.md

 - Extremely __modular__: require the functions not the library (_a-la-lodash_) so the dependencies are reduced to the minimum.
 You can think each function in tonal like a npm micro-module.
 - Advanced features: binary scales, chord and scale detection, ...

-For [teoria](https://github.com/saebekassebil/teoria) users: it's important to notice that the interval string representation is different: `'P-8'` vs. `'-8P'`
+_This is still beta software_ For a stable library see [teoria](https://github.com/saebekassebil/teoria)

 ## Why

-Mostly, because I want to learn:
+Mostly, because I want to [learn](https://github.com/danigb/tonal/blob/master/RESOURCES.md):

 > Reinventing the wheel is bad for business, but it’s great for learning [*](http://philipwalton.com/articles/how-to-become-a-great-front-end-engineer)